jd-solanki/anu/docs/guide/getting-started/installation.md

     }
     ```

-2. Create UnoCSS Config file `uno.config.js` in root of the project with below content:
+2. Create the UnoCSS Config file `uno.config.js` in the root of the project with the content below:

     ```ts
     import { presetAnu, presetIconExtraProperties } from 'anu-vue'